lcalisto/workshop-postgis-vector/README.md

 **Example 7 - ST_Area**

 Apart from the geometry columns, so far we have only been doing plain PostgreSQL.
 We will now start to explore some of the spatial functions offered by PostGIS.
-A PostGIS function usually takes the form ``` NameOfTheFunction(arguments/inputs) ``` Usually spatial function on PostGIS start with **ST_** To demonstrate this principle we will do a simple area calculation:
+A PostGIS function usually takes the form ``` NameOfTheFunction(arguments/inputs) ``` Usually spatial function on PostGIS start with **ST_** To demonstrate this principle we will do a simple area calculation.
+In this example the area will be in meters because the SRID is in meters.:

 ```sql
 SELECT a.freguesia, a.area_ha, ST_Area(a.geom)--/10000)::int